 - 1. In the Satellite web UI, navigate to Hosts > Create Host. - 2.
-In the Name field, enter a host name. - 3.
-Click the Organization and Location tabs to ensure that the provisioning context is automatically set to the current context. - 4.
-From the Host Group list, select the host group that you want to use to populate the form. - 5.
-From the Deploy on list, select the VMware vSphere connection. - 6.
-From the Compute Profile list, select a profile to use to automatically populate virtual machine-based settings. - 7.
-Click the Interface tab and click Edit on the host's interface. - 8.
-Verify that the fields are automatically populated with values.
-Note in particular: - The Name from the Host tab becomes the DNS name. - Satellite Server automatically assigns an IP address for the new host. - 9.
-Ensure that the MAC address field is blank.
-The VMware vSphere server assigns one to the host.

-- 10. Verify that the Managed, Primary, and Provision options are automatically selected for the first interface on the host.
-If not, select them. - 11.
-In the interface window, review the VMware vSphere-specific fields that are populated with settings from our compute profile.
-Modify these settings to suit your needs. - 12.
+In the Name field, enter a name for the host. - 3.
+Optional: Click the Organization tab and change the organization context to match your requirement. - 4.
+Optional: Click the Location tab and change the location context to match your requirement. - 5.
+From the Host Group list, select a host group that you want to assign your host to.
+That host group will populate the form. - 6.
+From the Deploy on list, select the VMware vSphere connection. - 7.
+From the Compute Profile list, select a profile to use to automatically populate virtual machine-based settings. - 8.
+Click the Interfaces tab, and on the interface of the host, click Edit. - 9.
+Verify that the fields are populated with values.
+Note in particular: - Satellite automatically assigns an IP address for the new host. - Ensure that the MAC address field is blank.
+VMware assigns a MAC address to the host during provisioning. - The Name from the Host tab becomes the DNS name. - Ensure that Satellite automatically selects the Managed, Primary, and Provision options for the first interface on the host.
+If not, select them. - 10.
+In the interface window, review the VMware-specific fields that are populated with settings from our compute profile.
+Modify these settings to suit your needs. - 11.
+Click OK to save.
+To add another interface, click Add Interface.
+You can select only one interface for Provision and Primary. - 12.
 Click the Operating System tab, and confirm that all fields automatically contain values. - 13.
-Select the Provisioning Method that you want: - For network-based provisioning, click Network Based. - For image-based provisioning, click Image Based. - For boot-disk provisioning, click Boot disk based. - 14.
+Select the Provisioning Method that you want:

+- For network-based provisioning, click Network Based. - For image-based provisioning, click Image Based. - For boot-disk provisioning, click Boot disk based. - 14.
 Click Resolve in Provisioning templates to check the new host can identify the right provisioning templates to use. - 15.
 Click the Virtual Machine tab and confirm that these settings are populated with details from the host group and compute profile.
 Modify these settings to suit your requirements. - 16.
 Click the Parameters tab and ensure that a parameter exists that provides an activation key.
 If a parameter does not exist, click + Add Parameter.
 In the field Name, enter kt_activation_keys.
 In the field Value, enter the name of the activation key used to register the Content Hosts. - 17.
 Click Submit to provision your host on VMware.

-Create the host from a network with the hammer host create command and include -provision-method build to use network-based provisioning.
+Create the host from a network with the hammer host create command and include -provision-method build to use network-based provisioning:

 '''

 hammer host create \

 --build true \

 --computeattributes="cpus=1,corespersocket=2,memory_mb=1024,cluster=MyCluster,path=MyVMs,start=

+true" \

---compute-resource "My_VMware" \
+--compute-resource "My VMware" \

 --enabled true \

---hostgroup "My Host Group" \
+--hostgroup "My_Host_Group" \

 --interface

 "managed=true,primary=true,provision=true,compute_type=VirtualE1000,compute_network=my

 network" \

 --location "My Location" \

 --managed true \

---name "My_Host" \
+--name "My Host" \

 --organization "My_Organization" \

 --provision-method build \

 --volume="size_gb=20G,datastore=Data,name=myharddisk,thin=true"

 '''

-Create the host from an image with the hammer host create command and include -provision-method image to use image-based provisioning.
+Create the host from an image with the hammer host create command and include -provision-method image to use image-based provisioning:

 '''

 hammer host create \

---compute-

-'''
+--computeattributes="cpus=1,corespersocket=2,memory_mb=1024,cluster=MyCluster,path=MyVMs,start=

-attributes="cpus=1,corespersocket=2,memory_mb=1024,cluster=MyCluster,path=MyVMs,start=true" \
+true" \

 --compute-resource "My_VMware" \

 --enabled true \

 --hostgroup "My_Host_Group" \

 --image "Test VMware Image" \

 --interface

+"managed=true,primary=true,provision=true,compute_type=VirtualE1000,compute_network=my

-"managed=true,primary=true,provision=true,compute_type=VirtualE1000,compute_network=my network" \
+network" \

 --location "My_Location" \

---managed true \

---name "My_Host" \

---organization "My_Organization" \
+'''